-He loved his family, his state, his friends, working to being integration and equal rights for black people.
+He loved his family, his state, his friends, working to bring integration and equal rights for black people.
 He was gaining a lot of publicity for his work.

-In 1963 on stepping from.
-His car to enter his home where his wife, three kids waited for him he was shot through the heart from 30feet away by Byron DeLa Beckwith on June 12th.
+In 1963 on stepping from his car to enter his home where his wife, three kids waited for him one faithful evening he was shot through the heart from 30feet away by Byron DeLa Beckwith, the date June 12th.
 He was rushed to the local Jackson city hospital where he was refused entry due to his race until they were told by his wife who he was.
 He died 50 minutes later.

 10,000 marched to see Medgar’s dead body, 5,000 showed up to pay their respects to this brave soul at his funeral where he was buried with full military honours.